-- The language and content are unduly sophisticated - Discrepancy in terms of the level and use of language between the plagiarised elements and original work, or - Discrepancy in terms of the level and use of language between different sections of the work, or when compared with other submissions from that student - The work may seem unfocussed as it moves from paragraph to paragraph or sentence to sentence from diverse sources - Queen's subscribes to an electronic originality checking service, provided by lparadigms called TurnitinUK.
+- The language and content are unduly sophisticated - Discrepancy in terms of the level and use of language between the plagiarised elements and original work, or - Discrepancy in terms of the level and use of language between different sections of the work, or when compared with other submissions from that student. - The work may seem unfocussed as it moves from paragraph to paragraph or sentence to sentence from diverse sources. - Queen's subscribes to an electronic originality checking service, provided by Iparadigms called TurnitinUK.
 This is a similarity checking system, and whilst its use is not compulsory it is strongly advised.
 However, it is important to remember that this is just a tool.
 For guidance purposes scores above 20% may need to be explored further, this would exclude references and direct quotes.
+The Student Guide to using Turnitin in Canvas and Staff Guide for Turnitin provide further information.

-7.3.3 Differentiating between Plagiarism and Poor Referencing
+Differentiating between Plagiarism and Poor Referencing